simpleanalytics/blog/_posts/2020-05-28-practical-privacy-tips-for-your-business.md

 ## Don't trick your visitors

-Tricking your visitors into doing something they don't want to do.
+Tricking your visitors into doing something they don't want to do is bad, and you shouldn't do it.
 Sometimes it's great to open your website and follow your flow like a new customer.
 Be aware of things that are not clear and all the popups you see.

 ### Cookie banners